 However, these symptoms may also occur in those who are not pregnant.
 This is because of the increased levels of progesterone that are present during the last stages of the menstrual cycle.

 Days 7–10 past ovulation

 This spotting typically lasts only a day or two and is very light in flow.
-Implantation bleeding is one of the earliest signs of pregnancy since it happens around the time the person becomes pregnant.
+Implantation bleeding is one of the earliest signs of pregnancy since it happens around the time the woman becomes pregnant.

-However, even when a person notices bleeding around the time of implantation, they may still not get a positive pregnancy test.
+However, even when a woman notices bleeding around the time of implantation, they may still not get a positive pregnancy test.
 They may have a very early miscarriage called a chemical pregnancy, or the bleeding might be due to something else.

 At implantation, the body begins producing a pregnancy hormone called human chorionic gonadotropin (hCG).
-Known as the pregnancy hormone, hCG, along with progesterone and estrogen, is responsible for early pregnancy symptoms.
+Known as the pregnancy hormone, hCG — along with progesterone and estrogen — is responsible for early pregnancy symptoms.
 It is also the hormone that pregnancy tests identify.

 However, it can take several days for hCG to reach to a detectable level, so pregnancy tests may not pick up the hormone, and symptoms may not develop immediately.

 A few days after implantation, hCG levels may be high enough to cause early pregnancy symptoms.
 However, this is also the phase of the menstrual cycle when a woman is most likely to experience symptoms that mean they are about to get their period.

 Women who are aware of how their body behaves each month might be better able to identify whether their symptoms are due to pregnancy or regular menstruation.

 Some other symptoms of early pregnancy include: